lim0606/ndsb/README.md

-# Kaggle NDSB compettision with deep learning
+# Kaggle NDSB competition with deep learning

 I finished the competition with 22nd position (with small difference(?) from the winning solution)!
 I participated this competition to wrap-up and study the recent deep learning techniques, so I want to share my experiences.